 Outreach & Information

-The Center’s website, wildflower.org, provides a full range of information useful to garden visitors as well as students, gardeners, native plant enthusiasts, landscape designers and others.
-It also hosts the Native Plant Information Network, a free and searchable database of information about more than 8,000 native plants, including 43,000 plant images, how-to tips, answers to plant and natural gardening questions and more.
+The Center’s website provides a full range of information useful to scientists, students, gardeners, native plant enthusiasts, landscape architects and others.
+It hosts the Native Plants of North America, the most comprehensive guide to North American native plants in existence, with a free and searchable database of information about more than 9,000 native plants, 50,000 plant images, answers to plant and natural gardening questions and more.
 Wildflower magazine is a nationally recognized source of native plant information and inspiration for our members.